millerhooks/realsense-webservice/README.md

  }`
 * **Error Response:** Invalid coordinate values

+## Acknowledgement
+* The video streaming part was adapted from [Flask Video Streaming](https://github.com/miguelgrinberg/flask-video-streaming) by [Miguel Grinberg](https://github.com/miguelgrinberg) which is under MIT License
+* [Examples](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python/examples) provided by [librealsense](https://github.com/IntelRealSense/librealsense) were referred and used.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details
+See the [LICENSE](LICENSE) file for details.